01 of 10

 - A mold for the soap

 Once you've got all that together, the first thing to do is tweak your recipe.Continue to 2 of 10 below.

 Create Your Recipe

 The first difference is that you have to choose your oils carefully.
-In normal cold process soap making, you can vary your oils, choosing a balance between soft and hard (at room temperature) oils.
-I like to use about 60/40 ratio.
+In normal cold process soap making, you can vary your oils, choosing a balance between soft and hard (at room temperature) oils at about a 60/40 ratio.
 This would be 60% "hard" oils like coconut, palm, lard, tallow, palm kernel, shea butter, cocoa butter, shortening etc. and 40% "soft" oils like canola, olive, rice bran, soybean, etc.